 - Staff who present programs may not sell and sign books, music, movies and art following library programs, in accordance with the Ohio Ethics Policy prohibition on public staff profiting from their positions.

-- Because the library advertises the programs, and provides presenters with a sales outlet, they must donate 15% of the sales of their books, movies, music, or art to the Shaker Heights Public Library Endowment Fund.
+- Because the library advertises the programs, and provides presenters with a program venue and sales outlet, they must donate 15% of the sales of their books, movies, music, art, and/or fees for services to the Shaker Heights Public Library Endowment Fund.

 The intent of the agreement is to provide: